BrianSturgis/JanWeek1Project/README.md

 ## Known Bugs
 - the project itself has never been pushed when when exceding 100 mb total nor has it ever at one time been that large but upon inspecting the local repo i noticed the project is quite large and i am not sure why currently.
-- There is some indentation i am still not happy with.
+- There is some indentation i am still not happy with in the gallery.html.

 ## Setup/Installation Requirements
 - repository location (https://github.com/BrianSturgis/JanWeek1Project)